Top 10 free things to do in Singapore

 Chinatown

-I headed straight to the Buddha Tooth Relic Temple; a place I’ve wanted to visit ever since I first saw pictures of it.
-To my excitement, the Buddhist temple and museum was as beautiful as I had imagined.
+To my excitement, the Buddhist temple and museum were as beautiful as I had imagined.
 Symmetrically built and rich in culture and art.

 Buddha Tooth Relic Temple